cakemanny/talks/pack-talk/slides.md

 ## FileString - Problems we might run into

-We might want to use `repr` to get correct quoting generating code.
+We might want to use `repr` to get correct quoting, generating code.

 ```python
     exec(txt, globals, ns)